Faculty and Administration Profiles

 About

-Barry Sullivan, who was appointed in 2009 as the inaugural holder of the Cooney & Conway Chair in Advocacy and Professor of Law at Loyola University Chicago, has had a varied career in the private practice of law, government legal practice, the teaching of law and public policy, and university administration.
-In 2019, Professor Sullivan was appointed as the inaugural George Anastaplo Professor of Constitutional Law and History.
+Barry Sullivan is the Raymond and Mary Simon Chair in Constitutional Law and the George Anastaplo Professor of Constitutional Law and History.
+He joined the Loyola faculty in 2009 as the inaugural holder of the Cooney & Conway Chair in Advocacy.
+Before joining the Loyola faculty, Professor Sullivan had a varied career in the private practice of law, government legal practice, the teaching of law and public policy, and university administration.

 Professor Sullivan was Dean of the School of Law at Washington and Lee University from 1994 to 1999 and Vice-President of the University in 1998-99.
 He was also a long-time litigation partner at Jenner & Block (1981-94, 2001-09), where he focused on appellate practice.

-Professor Sullivan has been a Visiting Professor at the University of Bayreuth (2017, 2018, 2019), the inaugural Arthur Cox Visiting Research Fellow and Visiting Professor at Trinity College Dublin (2013), the Fulbright Canada Visiting Research Chair in Legal Studies at the University of Alberta (2011), an academic visitor at the Woodrow Wilson School (2011), a visiting fellow of the University of London (Queen Mary College) (2001), and a Fulbright professor at the University of Warsaw (2000-01).
+Professor Sullivan has been a Visiting Professor at the University of Bologna (2024), a Visiting Professor at the University of Bayreuth (2017, 2018, 2019), the inaugural Arthur Cox Visiting Research Fellow and Visiting Professor at Trinity College Dublin (2013), the Fulbright Canada Visiting Research Chair in Legal Studies at the University of Alberta (2011), an academic visitor at the Woodrow Wilson School (2011), a visiting fellow of the University of London (Queen Mary College) (2001), and a Fulbright professor at the University of Warsaw (2000-01).
 From 2005 to 2009, he was Senior Lecturer at the Harris Graduate School of Public Policy Studies at the University of Chicago.
 He has also lectured frequently at Bocconi University (Milan), the University of Warsaw, and Trinity College Dublin, among other places.
 In summer 2022, Professor Sullivan was part of the “founding faculty” for the Flying University for Ukrainian Students.

 Professor Sullivan has delivered the Jessica Swift Lecture in Constitutional Law at Middlebury College (1991), the Rufus Monroe and Sophie Payne Lecture at the University of Missouri-Columbia (2003), and the Charles L. Ihlenfeld Lecture on Public Policy and Ethics at West Virginia University (2005).
 In 2015, Professor Sullivan presented a lecture entitled “The United States Supreme Court: Empirical Studies and the Case of Oral Submissions” at the Constitutional Tribunal of Poland.